garden-io/garden/docs/reference/commands.md

       - # A descriptive name for the port.
 Should correspond to user-configured ports where applicable.
         name:

+        # The preferred local port to use for forwarding.
+        preferredLocalPort:

         # The protocol of the port.
         protocol: